SmileiPIC/Smilei/doc/Sphinx/Understand/ionization.rst

 We note that the initial velocity of the electrons newly created by ionization is chosen as equal to the ion velocity.
 This constitutes a minor violation of momentum conservation, as the ion mass is not decreased after ionization.

-In :program:`Smilei`, four models are available to compute the ionization rate of :eq:`ionizationRate1`.
+In :program:`Smilei`, two models are available to compute the ionization rate of :eq:`ionizationRate1`.

 .. _ppt_adk: